substrate-developer-hub/substrate-contracts-workshop/1/storing-a-value.md

 Contract storage like `storage::Value<T>` is allowed to be generic over types that are encodable and decodable with [Parity Codec](https://github.com/paritytech/parity-codec) which includes the most common types such as `bool`, `u{16,32,64,128}`, `i{8,16,32,64,128}`, `String`, tuples, and arrays.
 Note that `u8` is [not currently supported](https://github.com/paritytech/parity-codec/issues/47) in `parity_codec`.

 ink! also supports Substrate specific types like `AccountId`, `Balance`, and `Hash`.
 To use some of these non-primitive types, we have to import them from `ink_core::env::DefaultSrmlTypes`.
-We also have to include `#![env = DefaultSrmlTypes]` to the beginning of our storage `struct`.
+We also have to include `#![env = DefaultSrmlTypes]` to the beginning of our `contract!` macro.

 Here is an example of how you would store an `AccountId` and `Balance`: